gsuquet/ebalanceplusgame/src/helpers/README.md

 ### `listProcessor`
 A helper function to process a list of items and get values : max, min, etc.

+### `mqtt`
+Contains functions to connect to the MQTT broker, subscribe to topics, publish messages, etc.

 ### `power`
 Contains functions to convert watts to kilowatts, round off values, convert watts per 15 minutes to watts per hour, etc.